 What does an entry level role look like and entail?

-What’s the best thing about working at Public Allies?
+What’s the best thing about working at Foresight?

 What professional advice do you have for job-seeking graduating students interested in this field?
 For students who are early in their college careers?